William Phillips Hall: Midlife and business career

-Philanthropic and religious career
+Religious career

 Hall's father and maternal grandfather were both preachers.
 Hall followed in their footsteps and worked as a lay preacher and religious writer in addition to his work in the railroad industry.
-He devoted much of his time and means to evangelistic and philanthropic work, as well as higher education.

 Hall organized a new evangelistic movement in 1896.
 It was known as the American League of the Grand Army of the Cross.
 The first branch of this new religious organization was unofficially developed in March and officially formed at Stamford on April 12.
 The name was sometimes shortened to Army of the Cross.
 The goal was to reach 50% of the people that were not associated with any other church.
 It was structured like the Salvation Army and Volunteers of America, although no uniforms were used.
 There was talk of the movement joining forces with Ballington Booth, but this never came to fruition.
 The leaders bore military titles like captain, general, colonel, and lieutenant.
 The scheme of organization included league companies under the direction of a president captain and vice president lieutenant placed in every evangelical church.
 These companies were structured into regiments and brigades, commanded by president colonels and generals.
 Every regiment was expected to train and equip a brass band from its own individual membership.
 People from any denomination of any church were welcomed.
 The motive of the organization was aggressive evangelism as an auxiliary force to regular church work.
 Hall's organization proposed to work with all beliefs and intended not to antagonize any sect, church, or belief.
 The emblem of the organization was a silver cross in red, white, and blue, bearing the organization's letters.
 Each member of the new organization was expected to wear a pin or button in the shape of the Maltese style cross.
 Hall's army was nonsectarian, and all people were invited to join the organization; however, those that did not belong to a church had to attach themselves to some religious organization within two months to become a soldier of the Grand Army of the Cross.

 Hall was very involved with local communities, founding the Twentieth Century Gospel Campaign in 1900 and becoming chairman of its national central committee.
 By 1911, he was a trustee of the Rollins College of Winter Park, Florida; trustee of the United Society Christian Endeavor, president of the American Bible Society, and manager of the Methodist Episcopal Hospital of Brooklyn.